Bridgestone

+In 2011, the company was charged with bribery and bid rigging in Latin America, and in 2014, was fined $425 million for price fixing and bid rigging by the United States Department of Justice.

 The company has been the world's second-largest tire manufacturer by annual revenue since 2021.
 As of July 2018, Bridgestone Group has 181 production facilities in 24 countries.

 History

 Origins

-The history of the Bridgestone Tire Company, Ltd., founded in 1931 by Shojiro Ishibashi in Japan.
+The Bridgestone Tire Company, Ltd. was founded on 1 March 1931 by Shojiro Ishibashi in Japan.
 The first Bridgestone tire was produced on 9 April 1930, by the Japanese "Tabi" Socks Tire Division (which actually made jika-tabi).
-One year later on 1 March 1931, the founder, Shojiro Ishibashi, made the "Tabi" Socks Tire Division independent and established the Bridgestone Tire Co., Ltd. in the city of Kurume, Fukuoka Prefecture.
-"Bridgestone" was named after the name of the founder, Shojiro Ishibashi (石橋; lit. 'stone bridge').
+One year later, the Bridgestone Tire Co., Ltd was established in the city of Kurume, Fukuoka Prefecture.
+The name Bridgestone comes from the name of the founder, Shojiro Ishibashi (石橋; lit. 'stone bridge').

-Foregoing dependence on European and North American technology, the Bridgestone Tire Co., Ltd. set its eyes on manufacturing tires based largely on Japanese technology.
-The fledgling company experienced many difficulties in the areas of technology, production, and sales in the early days.
-Eventually, improvements were achieved in quality and manufacturing processes which led to the business rapidly expanding in domestic and overseas markets.
+Foregoing dependence on European and North American technology, the company set its sights on manufacturing tires based largely on Japanese technology.
+The fledgling company experienced many difficulties in technology, production, and sales in its early days.
+Eventually, improvements in quality and manufacturing processes led to the business rapidly expanding in domestic and overseas markets.

 Challenges during and after World War II

-Wartime regulations were in effect throughout Japan during World War II, and tires also came under the jurisdiction of these regulations.
+Wartime regulations were in effect throughout Japan during World War II, and tires came under the jurisdiction of these regulations.
 This resulted in nearly all of the company's output being used to satisfy military demand.
-1945 saw the end of armed conflict, but the company was devastated by the war.
+Although 1945 saw the end of armed conflict, the company was devastated by the war.
 The Tokyo headquarters was destroyed during an aerial bombing raid, and all overseas assets were lost.
 The plants in Kurume and Yokohama escaped unscathed, and production was able to resume immediately after the war ended.
 Brushing aside the problems caused by a labour union strike that lasted for 46 days, the foundations of the company were further reinforced after this.

-After the war the company started making bicycles, with the Bridgestone Cycle Company being formed in 1949.
-From 1952 the first complete powered bicycles were produced, with a 26cc engine.
-In 1958 the first 50cc Bridgestone motorcycles were manufactured, but the company's main income was from supplying tires to its rival motorcycle makers such as Honda, Suzuki and Yamaha and it was later decided to cease motorcycle manufacturing.
+After the war, the company started making bicycles, leading to the formation of the Bridgestone Cycle Company in 1949.
+In 1952, the first complete powered bicycles were produced with a 26cc engine.
+The first 50cc Bridgestone motorcycles were manufactured in 1958.
+However, the company's main income came from supplying tires to its rival motorcycle makers, such as Honda, Suzuki, and Yamaha.
+Bridgestone later decided to cease motorcycle manufacturing.

-In 1952, Ishibashi founded the Bridgestone Museum of Art and located it at 10 Kyobashi 1–chome, Chuo–ku, Tokyo 104; Bridgestone Corporation's company headquarters.
+In 1952, Ishibashi founded the Bridgestone Museum of Art, locating it at 10 Kyobashi 1–chome, Chuo–ku, Tokyo 104, which also served as the Bridgestone Corporation's company headquarters.